mikaelpatel/Cosa/README.md

 2013-03-09 Refactoring VWI to allow easy update of codecs;
 VirtualWire, Manchester and Fixed Bitstuffing.
 2013-03-11 Additional codex; Block Coding, B4B5.
-2013-03-17 New example for VWI with retransmission; simple client/server example.
+2013-03-17 New VWI example sketches with retransmission; simple client/server example.
 2013-03-21 Introducing an interface for interrupt handlers, and support for pin change interrupts.
 New directory structure for